 As we discussed in our article on how to apologize, saying sorry is both an Art and a Science.
-The Art being the manner in which the apology is delivered while the Science is the recipe that forms the apology itself.

 This page will look at the Science or ingredient list that when combined produces the perfect apology.

-A proper apology should always include the following:
+An apology should always include the following:

 By giving a detailed account of the offence, you are making sure that both you and the other person are talking about the same thing.
-It also legitimises the feelings of the recipient by having the person who caused the offence recount the situation.
+It also legitimizes the feelings of the recipient by having the person who caused the offence recount the situation.